BACKGROUND

 What else do lynx eat apart from deer?

-After small ungulates, foxes are the next most common prey item.
-One ten-year study of lynx in the Swiss Jura mountains recorded adult male lynx killing an average of 2.3 foxes per year, while subadults killed 6.1 foxes per year (perhaps because younger lynx found it harder to tackle larger ungulate prey) and lynx with kittens killed 13.3 foxes annually (likely in response to a perceived threat to their offspring), giving a weighted average of 4.8 foxes per lynx per year.
+Foxes are the exception and, after small ungulates, they are the next most common prey item recorded in most lynx diets.
+One ten-year study of lynx in the Swiss Jura mountains recorded adult male lynx killing an average of 2.3 foxes per year, while subadults killed 6.1 foxes per year (perhaps because younger lynx found it harder to tackle larger ungulate prey) and lynx with kittens killed an average of 13.3 foxes annually (likely in response to a perceived threat to their offspring), giving a weighted average of 4.8 foxes per lynx per year.
 Notably, this did not cause any decrease in the abundant Swiss fox population, but where initial fox densities are lower – as they are in parts of Highland Scotland – lynx predation may significantly reduce fox numbers, especially where it is added to existing fox control efforts by gamekeepers and land managers.

 Would lynx represent a threat to declining species like capercaillie or rare and recovering species like wildcats?

-There is no record of any negative impact on capercaillie or wildcat populations following lynx reintroductions.
-In fact, the opposite has been true, with data from Finland and Sweden suggesting that several species, including mountain hares, capercaillie and black grouse, have enjoyed localised increases following recolonisation by lynx – thought to be a result of the lynx’s suppression of foxes in these areas.
-Crucially, initial fox densities were low in these regions, meaning that lynx predation could then have a significant impact on fox numbers, leading to a decline in the overall level of predation experienced by populations of mountain hares, capercaillie and black grouse, even if lynx very occasionally killed some individuals.
+There is no record of any negative impact on capercaillie or wildcat populations following lynx reintroductions anywhere in Europe.
+In fact, the opposite has sometimes been true, with data from Scandinavia suggesting that several species, including mountain hares, capercaillie and black grouse, enjoyed localised increases following recolonisation by lynx – thought to be a result of the lynx’s suppression of foxes.

-Wildcats could also benefit from a lynx reintroduction in various ways, by improving access to scavenging opportunities, especially in the lean winter months, and through their suppression of foxes, which could reduce competition for wildcats.
-Any increase in woodland connectivity, either motivated by or resulting from the lynx reintroduction, would also benefit wildcats, while the presence of lynx might discourage feral cats from occupying wilder woodland habitats, reducing competition for wildcats and lowering the risk of hybridisation.
+Wildcats could also potentially benefit from a lynx reintroduction in various ways, at least in theory, enjoying improved access to scavenging opportunities, especially in the lean winter months.
+The presence of lynx might also discourage feral cats from occupying woodland habitats, reducing competition for wildcats and lowering the risk of hybridisation.
 Taken together, these potential benefits are likely to outweigh the negative impact of very occasional direct predation by lynx on individual wildcats.
+Indeed, research from Anatolia shows a high degree of temporal overlap between Eurasian lynx and wildcats, with wildcats exhibiting no change in their activity patterns in the presence of Eurasian lynx, while data from Romania found that wildcats were more common in areas where Eurasian lynx were present.

 What benefits could lynx offer?

-Reintroducing lynx could yield a variety of ecological benefits, boosting biodiversity, restoring natural processes, generating revenue from tourism and potentially reducing costs linked to deer (including costs from crop damage and vehicle collisions).
-More profoundly, the return of the lynx would right what many view as a historical wrong, encourage hope that ecological impoverishment can be reversed and offer Scotland’s citizens the opportunity to experience the awe and excitement that can only be felt when sharing a landscape with such a charismatic animal.
+Reintroducing lynx could yield a variety of ecological benefits, boosting biodiversity, restoring natural processes, generating revenue from tourism and potentially reducing costs linked to deer (including costs from things like crop damage and vehicle collisions).
+More profoundly, the return of the lynx would right what many view as a historical wrong, offering Scotland’s citizens the opportunity to rediscover the awe and excitement that can only be felt when sharing a landscape with such a charismatic animal.

 Reintroducing a missing species immediately increases biodiversity in terms of species richness, but the return of an apex predator like the lynx can boost biodiversity in more subtle ways.
 By leaving large carcasses on the forest floor (not just the gralloch left by human hunters), a lynx provides food for other species, from soil microbes to eagles.
 And if lynx predation drives a localised reduction in deer densities, or if predation pressure leads to a change in deer behaviour, this could also reduce browsing damage to young saplings, boosting woodland regeneration.
 Even the carcasses left by lynx can aid woodland regeneration, creating breaks in understorey vegetation and providing a pulse of nutrients which saplings can exploit.